l7mp/learning-go/99-labs/03-splitdim/README.md

    }
    ```

+   > **Warning**
+   >
-   > **Warning**: Documenting your public APIs is mandatory.
+   > Documenting your public APIs is mandatory.
 Using the [Godoc](https://go.dev/blog/godoc) format will simplify generating easy-to-browse documentation from your code.
 Below we will sometime omit the docs for brevity, but you should never!

 1. We also